 To achieve our objective, we are initially focussed on two areas: assisting the clinician when a CT scan results in the identification of indeterminant nodules which may or may not be indications of lung cancer; and providing on-going monitoring for participants' post-surgery following the removal of the lung cancer.
-In both cases our diagnostic test in based on the same simple blood draw.
+In both cases our diagnostic test is based on the same simple blood draw.

-The Company's revenues since IPO have derived from the sale of consumables to China under the terms of a joint venture agreement.
+The Company's revenues since IPO have derived from the sale of consumables to China in 2021 and royalty income for both years, each under the terms of a sublicense agreement.